Saint-Étienne pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Saint-Étienne?

-On 25 June 2026, Grass is the dominant pollen source in Saint-Étienne. alder, birch, hazel, cypress, and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Saint-Étienne. cypress, willow, alder, artemisia, birch, and hazel are not currently active.

 When is pollen season in Saint-Étienne?